fajarCheema/vader-panel/README.md

-# 🦾 Vader Panel — The Force in Your VS Code
+# 🦾 Darth Vader — The Force in Your VS Code

-Bring balance (and a bit of fun) to your coding galaxy with **Vader Panel** — a fully animated Darth Vader cheering you on while you code, right inside Visual Studio Code’s panel view. ⚡
+Bring balance (and a bit of fun) to your coding galaxy with **Darth Vader** — a fully animated Darth Vader cheering you on while you code, right inside Visual Studio Code’s panel view. ⚡

 ---